-Help state and local leaders rebuild and increase their capacity to address the substance use disorder crisis, compounded by the COVID-19 pandemic and its lingering ramifications on physical and mental health.
+Help state and local leaders rebuild and increase their capacity to address the growing substance use disorder crisis.

-Below you will find NADCP's FY 2023 Senate request along with supporting materials.
-For questions, please contact NADCP's Legislative Affairs team.
+Below you will find NADCP's FY 2024 funding request, along with supporting materials.
+For questions, please contact NADCP's legislative affairs team.

-Treatment courts refer more people to treatment than any other intervention in America, and those people are more successful in recovery because they remain in treatment long enough to be successful.
+Treatment courts refer more people to treatment than any other intervention in America, and those people are more successful in recovery because they remain in treatment long enough.
 The average national completion rate for treatment courts is nearly 60%, approximately two-thirds higher than probation and more than twice the rate of probationers with substance use disorders.

-Treatment courts introduced humanity in a system that has relied on inhumane tactics for far too long, thereby changing our national perspective on what it means to serve justice.
 The principles of treatment courts have given rise to other incarceration alternatives, diversion programs, and sentencing reforms.
-In this way, they are the foundation of the current justice system reform movement in the US.
+In this way, they are the foundation of the current justice system reform movement in the U.S.